mbiss10/protocol/README.md

 Delta graphs must be able to synchronize the social graph across an unreliable network.
 Synchronization is straightforward if a set of deltas always produce the same graph when combined in any order, and dropped messages can be re-shared between replicas safely without corrupting the graph's state.
 Our design goal, in formal terms, is to simplify syncing by making deltas commutative, associative, and idempotent across the graph.

 Idempotency requires that a delta is not applied to a graph more than once.
 If @alice likes @bob's cast, but she sends the delta twice by accident, it must not count as two likes.
 Deltas must include a unique identifier $i$, which is the hash digest of the bytes of the delta operation.
-The delta graph checks any new delta's identifier against all known deltas sand discards it if it is a duplicate.
+The delta graph checks any new delta's identifier against all known deltas and discards it if it is a duplicate.

 Commutativity and associativity require that a set of deltas always produce the same graph.
 If @alice likes @bob's cast and unlikes it later, that generates two conflicting deltas that change the same part of the graph.
 Deltas must have a conflict identifier $c$ and a total ordering scheme.
 The delta graph discards the delta with the lowest order whenever two deltas have the same $c$ value.